Breastfeeding and Working – English version - HE2106

 For support and information about:

-• problems with breastfeeding
+• issues with breastfeeding

 • learning how to express breast milk